harshita-kaushik2/SQL/README.md

 ```

 ## WHERE Clause
 Used to add conditions for filtering in Select statement.
+It can be used with SELECT, UPDATE, DELETE statements.
 ```sql
 SELECT * FROM students WHERE marks >= 80 AND city="Lucknow";
 SELECT * FROM students WHERE marks >= 80 OR city="Lucknow";